ParvizSodatov/poip/README.md

 It is commonly used to host open source software development projects.[10]
 As of January 2023, GitHub reported having over 100 million developers[11] and more than 420 million repositories,[12] including at least 28 million public repositories.[13]
 It is the world's largest source code host as of June 2023.
 Over five billion developer contributions were made to more than 500 million open source projects in 2024
 ![gitkhub](https://github.com/ParvizSodatov/poip/blob/main/%D0%91%D0%B5%D0%B7%20%D0%BD%D0%B0%D0%B7%D0%B2%D0%B0%D0%BD%D0%B8%D1%8F.png?raw=true)
+Finance
+GitHub was a bootstrapped start-up business, which in its first years provided enough revenue to be funded solely by its three founders and start taking on employees.[24]

+In July 2012, four years after the company was founded, Andreessen Horowitz invested $100 million in venture capital[8] with a $750 million valuation.[25]

+In July 2015 GitHub raised another $250 million (~$314 million in 2023) of venture capital in a series B round.
+The lead investor was Sequoia Capital, and other investors were Andreessen Horowitz, Thrive Capital, IVP (Institutional Venture Partners) and other venture capital funds.[26][27]
+The company was then valued at approximately $2 billion.[28]

+As of 2023, GitHub was estimated to generate $1 billion in revenue annually.
+The GitHub service was developed by Chris Wanstrath, P. J. Hyett, Tom Preston-Werner, and Scott Chacon using Ruby on Rails, and started in February 2008.
+The company, GitHub, Inc., was formed in 2007 and is located in San Francisco.[29]

+GitHub at AWS Summit

+The shading of the map illustrates the number of users as a proportion of each country's Internet population.
+The circular charts surrounding the two hemispheres depict the total number of GitHub users (left) and commits (right) per country.
+On February 24, 2009, GitHub announced that within the first year of being online, GitHub had accumulated over 46,000 public repositories, 17,000 of which were formed in the previous month.
+At that time, about 6,200 repositories had been forked at least once, and 4,600 had been merged.

+That same year, the site was used by over 100,000 users, according to GitHub,[30] and had grown to host 90,000 unique public repositories, 12,000 having been forked at least once, for a total of 135,000 repositories.